emberjs/data/README.md

 designed specifically for the unique environment of JavaScript in the browser.

-Ember Data provides a central Data Store, which can be configured with a range of provided Adapters, but two core Adapters are provided: the RESTAdapter and BasicAdapter.
+Ember Data provides a central Data Store, which can be configured with a range of provided Adapters, but two core Adapters are provided: the RESTAdapter and FixtureAdapter.

 The RESTAdapter is configured for use by default.
 You can read more about it in the [Guides](http://emberjs.com/guides/models/connecting-to-an-http-server/).
-It provides a fully RESTful mechanism for communicating with your persistence layer, and is the preferred and recommened choice for use with Ember Data.
+It provides a fully RESTful mechanism for communicating with your persistence layer, and is the preferred and recommended choice for use with Ember Data.

-The BasicAdapter is intended to provide a way for developers who want full control over how the persistence layer is communicated with via their own implemented Ajax hooks

 This is definitely alpha-quality.
 The basics of RESTAdapter work, but there are for sure edge cases that are not yet handled.
 Please report any bugs or feature requests, and pull requests are always welcome.
-The BasicAdapter is under heavy development at present.

 #### Is It Good?